AdobeDocs/experience-manager-65.en/help/journey-headless/author/introduction.md

 ---
 title: AEM Headless Content Author Journey
-description: An introduction to the powerful, and flexible, headless features of Adobe Experience Manager as a Cloud Service, and how to author content for your project.
+description: An introduction to the powerful, and flexible, headless features of Adobe Experience Manager, and how to author content for your project.
 index: yes
 hide: no
 hidefromtoc: no
-exl-id: 065b00cb-a82d-4bcb-b2c9-44542cee6303
 ---
 # Authoring for Headless with AEM - An Introduction {#author-headless-introduction}

-In this part of the [AEM Headless Content Author Journey](overview.md), you can learn the (basic) concepts and terminology necessary to understand authoring content for headless content delivery with Adobe Experience Manager (AEM) as a Cloud Service.
+In this part of the [AEM Headless Content Author Journey](overview.md), you can learn the (basic) concepts and terminology necessary to understand authoring content for headless content delivery with Adobe Experience Manager (AEM).

 ## Objective {#objective}